 The universal wish list allows you to add any item, from any website, to your wish list.
 I can register for anything available online, regardless of whether or not Amazon sells it.
 Last year I asked for–and received–several items from Compassion International’s Christmas catalog.

-How much holiday shopping do you do online?
+How much shopping do you do online?
 Got any great tips?
 Share them in comments!

 This post contains my affiliate links.
 Thanks for supporting my blog!